British Miniature Groups with Japanese Orders and Medals

 Bernard remained in command of Neptune until 15 October 1917.
 In that time he was also appointed as Aide-de-Camp to the King on 3 July 1917 and promoted Rear Admiral on 26 September 1917.
 Made Captain of Portland Harbour thereafter, he finished the war with the C.B., the Italian Order of the Crown and the Japanese Order of the Sacred Treasure.
 He retired as Vice-Admiral in 1922 and was advanced Admiral in 1927.

-An unattributed group of twelve miniatures with Rising Sun order of a very interesting workmanship.
+Twelve miniatures with Rising Sun order of a very interesting workmanship.
+Thanks to Steve Brown this group was attributed to General Sir Charles Monro.

 Silver, gold, enamel.